Last updated on June 6th, 2021

 One thing you may want to note is that you’ll need to pay these fees, regardless of your portfolio’s performance.
-Even if you are losing money, you will still have to pay the management fee to StashAway!
+This means even if you are losing money, you will still have to pay the management fee to StashAway!

 #2 Expense ratio

 On top of the management fees, you will have to pay the expense ratio to the fund managers as well.

 The expense ratio is the annual fee that all funds or exchange-traded funds charge their shareholders.

 Here are the expense ratios of the 6 funds, based on Yahoo Finance:

 |Nikko AM STI ETF (G3B)

 |Nikko AM SGD Investment

 |iShares Barclays Capital USD